IBM/svn-connector-for-storediq/README.md

 ### 1. Develop the IBM StoredIQ Connector

 In this pattern, the connector is developed for `svn` and `ftp` data source.
-The code for svn data source is provided in  `svn_connector` in the repository and in `ftp_connector` for ftp data source.
+The code for svn data source is provided in  `svn_connector` and for ftp data source, the code is available at `ftp_connector` in the repository.
 To start with, clone the repository.

 ```
  git clone  https://github.com/IBM/connector-for-storediq.git